 National Air and Space Operations Centre, based at RAF High Wycombe.
 Responsible for the Defence of the UK’s skies.
 They receive intelligence from the CRC’s and are the people who will speak to the Designated Government Minister, briefing them on the threat and receiving their instructions.

-NOTIce to AirMen: A Notice of occurances that May effect air activity in a given area (think a digital notice board for Pilots.)
-Primarily for flight safety users but to aid in coordination between air service users.
-As Open Source Information it can be useful for Enthusiasts to gain more information about an event like time, location or Route.
+NOTIce to AirMen: A Notice of occurrences that may affect air activity in a given area (think a digital notice board for Pilots.)
+Primarily for flight safety but to aid in coordination between air service users.
+As Open Source Information it can be useful for Enthusiasts to gain more information about an event like time, location or route.
 They often use an agreed set of abbreviations sometimes making them difficult to interpret.
 But don’t worry too much as we tend to put the important ones on our Diaryanyway!

 Operational Control: In radio terms operational information or Operational Control Frequency or Company Frequency (Not Air Traffic Controllers controlling aircraft)